HankB/game_of_life/C++/README.md

 The `Catch2` (https://github.com/catchorg/Catch2) framework is used for unit testing and the header is downloaded and included in `.../C++/inc`.
 The `test_logic` executable uses `Catch2`.

 At present the test executable `test_logic` can be run stand alone from the build directory as can the valgrind tests.
-Eventually the valgrind tests will be included in `ctest` execution.
+The valgrind tests are also included in `ctest` execution.

 ```text
 ./test_logic